 Management Board & Supervisory Board Declaration of Compliance in accordance with Section 161 German Stock Corporation Act (AktG)

-In accordance with Section 161 AktG, the Management Board and Supervisory Board of 4SC AG state that since its most recent Declaration of Compliance issued in November 2022, 4SC AG has complied with and continues to comply with the recommendations of the German Corporate Governance Code as amended on 28 April 2022 (“Code”) with the exceptions stated below:
+In accordance with Section 161 AktG, the Management Board and Supervisory Board of 4SC AG state that since its most recent Declaration of Compliance issued on 7 December 2023, 4SC AG has complied with and continues to comply with the recommendations of the German Corporate Governance Code as amended on 28 April 2022 (“Code”) with the exceptions stated below:

 1. Independence of more than half of the Supervisory Board members (C.7 of the Code)